cloudnative-pg/cloudnative-pg/docs/src/instance_manager.md

 !!!
 Warning
-    If `.spec.startDelay` is too low, the liveness probe will start working before the PostgreSQL startup, and the Pod could be restarted inappropriately.
+    If `.spec.startDelay` is too low, the liveness probe will start working before the PostgreSQL startup is complete, and the Pod could be restarted inappropriately.

 ## Shutdown control